Recipes#

 Computes which updates are required to the outputs of this recipe.

-This method only computes which changes would be needed to make the schema of the outputs of the reicpe match the actual schema that the recipe will produce.
+This method only computes which changes would be needed to make the schema of the outputs of the recipe match the actual schema that the recipe will produce.
 To effectively apply these changes to the outputs, you can use the apply() on the returned object.

 Note